Thank you! Our expert will call you shortly.

 Pilgrims visiting Kedarnath Temple can take a helicopter to Phata or Guptkashi and then continue the journey by road (approximately 200–220 km) to Badrinath Temple.

-Helicopter ticket prices for Kedarnath typically range between ₹5,000 to ₹8,000 per person (one way), depending on the operator and season.
+Helicopter ticket prices for Kedarnath typically range between ₹8,000 to ₹12,000 per person (Round Trip), depending on the operator and season.

 For Badrinath, helicopter services are limited and usually operate from Dehradun or other selected locations, not directly from Kedarnath.